njfredri/nfGPU/VGA/README.md

 Video driver will be responsible for converting render resolution to output resolution (e.g. 576p renderred upscaled to 720p);
 To do this, the x and y will need to be translated from output coordinates to render coordinates

+*Edit, new idea, each submodule output generates a scanline.
+The VGA driver will use the x to read along the scanline while the y will determine what the next scanline will be.
+This will likely need to be pipelined.
+The scanlines for a line will be calculated at the hblank of the previous line.